zextras/tech-doc/source/carbonio/install/roles.rst

-* You **must** start with the installation of the :ref:`role-db-install` Role, followed by the :ref:`role-mesh-install` and :ref:`role-db-conn-install`.
+* You **must** start with the installation of the :ref:`role-db-install` Role, followed by the :ref:`role-mesh-install`.
 Then you can proceed with the other infrastructure Roles and finally with all other Roles.

 .. toctree::
    :hidden: